Timendus/pyro-player/README.md

 * Power up the Raspberry Pi, wait for it to boot (tip: use a USB power bank)
 * Connect your WiFi client device to a nice set of (wired) speakers.
 Don't use Bluetooth because it introduces a delay
 * On your client device:
-  * Connect to the Raspberry Pi's WiFi
+  * Connect to the WiFi access point "PyroPlayer", password "PyroMusical"
-  * Open a web browser and navigate to `http://192.168.4.1` (or whatever the IP address of the Pi is)
+  * Open a web browser and navigate to `pyro.com` (or whatever, the pi should catch any http request)
+  * You should see the Pyro Player interface
   * Upload your music file and your `.srt` file
   * Press play